rsnodgrass/python-anthemav-serial/README.md

 # Python RS232 API for Anthem Receivers and Pre-Amplifiers

 Library for controlling Anthem receivers and pre-amplifiers (e.g. Statement D2) via RS232 serial connections.
+The structure of this library is based off pymonoprice.

 #### Supported Anthem Models